Peasant March

 The Peasant March (talonpoikaismarssi, bondetåget) was a demonstration in Helsinki on 7 July 1930 by the far-right Lapua movement, attended by more than 12,000 supporters from all over the country.
 It was the most significant show of strength in the short history of the Lapua movement, aimed primarily at the Communists, but it was also intended to put pressure on the Finnish government.
 President Lauri Relander, Prime Minister Pehr Evind Svinhufvud, among others, were invited guests at the main event held at the Senate Square.
-In addition present were right-wing MPs, the country's military leadership, and General Mannerheim, commander-in-chief of the Civil War White Army.
+Also present were right-wing MPs, the country's military leadership, and General Mannerheim, commander-in-chief of the Civil War White Army.
 The peasant march was intentionally reminiscent of the White Victory Parade of 16 May 1918, and also followed its route.

-The original purpose of the Peasant march was to cause the fall of the cabinet of Kyösti Kallio, who pursued a policy of reconciliation with former Reds.
+The original purpose of the Peasant March was to cause the fall of the cabinet of Kyösti Kallio, who pursued a policy of reconciliation with former Reds.
 When the main goal was realized a few days before the march, the demonstration focused on opposing communism.
-In his speech to the Parliament, Vihtori Kosola, the leader of the Lapua movement, presented his demands for legislation banning the activities of the Communists.
-Other keynote speakers were the priests Kaarlo Kares and Väinö Malmivaara, who gave religious speeches and demanded, among other things, end to blasphemy.
+In his speech to the Finnish parliament, Vihtori Kosola, the leader of the Lapua movement, presented his demands for legislation banning the activities of the Communists.
+Other keynote speakers were the priests Kaarlo Kares and Väinö Malmivaara, who gave religious speeches and demanded, among other things, an end to blasphemy.
 In addition to the opposition from the left, the incident sparked opposition from the moderate right as they feared a coup attempt from Lapua.